Kingminer7/ashswaginvids/README.md

 then download the code. unzip it and run install_deps.bat. put the consumer key, consumer secret, access token, access token secret, and bearer token into the config.json file. now run run.bat

-the bot should have started
+the bot should have started. i semi added emergency restart by restarting the bot by making run.bat open when it fails